mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 .. highlight:: bash
 .. _cc_clusters:

 Compute Canada Clusters
 =======================

-The clusters Beluga, Cedar, Graham, Helios and Niagara are clusters provided by Compute Canada.
-These are to be used for many jobs, multi-nodes and/or multi-GPU jobs as well as long running jobs.
+The clusters which are named `Beluga`, `Cedar`, `Graham`, `Helios` and `Niagara` are clusters provided by the `Compute Canada organisation
+<https://www.computecanada.ca>`_.
+For Mila researchers, these clusters are to be
+used for larger experiments having many jobs, multi-node computation and/or multi-GPU jobs as well as long running jobs.

 Current allocation description
 ------------------------------